 Visiting Coral Bay is one of the top things to do near Exmouth.

-A short 90-minute drive will transport you to the picturesque Coral Bay.
+A 90-minute drive will transport you to the picturesque Coral Bay.
 Explore this neighbouring coastal paradise with its snorkelling opportunities, glass-bottom boat tours, or even swim with the local manta rays.

 Swim with Manta Rays